Truth is only hateful to those who hate the truth.

 Solzhenitsyn in his Harvard address also mentioned the striking decline in courage in the West.
 He said this decline in courage was particularly noticeable among the ruling and intellectual elites, which gave an impression of a loss of courage by the entire society.
 Solzhenitsyn said that while there were many courageous individuals in Western society, they had no determining influence on public life.
 Solzhenitsyn noted that from ancient times declining courage in a civilization had been the first symptom of its end.[27]

 While rejecting socialism as an alternative to Western society, Solzhenitsyn also rejected the West as a model for the Soviet Union.
 Solzhenitsyn said that through deep suffering, his people had achieved a spiritual development of such intensity that the Western system in its present state did not look attractive.
 The insidious corruption of commercial advertising, TV stupor, intolerable music, and lack of spirituality in the West would not be attractive to the Soviet Union’s citizens.[28]
+Solzhenitsyn had become disillusioned with what he considered was the spiritual vacuum of the materialistic West.

 Solzhenitsyn had a deep-seated disdain for the Western media, which he revealed in his interview with Sixty Minutes.
 When asked to respond to an American commentator who had branded him “a freak, a monarchist, an anti-Semite, a crank, a has-been, not a hero,” Solzhenitsyn replied: